Affidavit: FBI feared Pennsylvania would seize fabled gold

 “I have probable cause to believe that a significant cache of gold is secreted in the underground cave” in Dent’s Run, holding “one or more tons” belonging to the U.S. government, wrote Jacob Archer of the FBI’s art crime team in Philadelphia.

-Archer told the judge he needed a seizure warrant because he feared that if the federal government sought permission from the Pennsylvania Department of Natural Resources to excavate the site, the state would claim the gold for itself.
+Archer told the judge he needed a seizure warrant because he feared that if the federal government sought permission from the Pennsylvania Department of Conservation and Natural Resources to excavate the site, the state would claim the gold for itself, setting up a costly legal battle.

 “I am concerned that, even if DCNR gave initial consent for the FBI to excavate the cache of gold secreted at the Dent’s Run Site, that consent could be revoked before the FBI recovered the United States property, with the result of DCNR unlawfully claiming that that cache of gold is abandoned property and, thus, belongs to the Commonwealth of Pennsylvania,” the affidavit said.

+Archer also revealed allegations against a legislative staffer who, he wrote, tried to get some of the loot for himself.

-Additionally, Archer said, a legislative staffer who said he was acting on behalf of others in state government had met with the treasure hunters who identified the likely site and “corruptly” offered to get them a permit to dig “in return for three bars of gold or ten percent” of whatever the treasure hunters recovered.
+In 2013, the affidavit said, the legislative staffer contacted a pair of treasure hunters who had identified the likely site of the gold.
+The staffer “corruptly” offered to get the treasure hunters a state permit to dig “in return for three bars of gold or ten percent” of whatever they recovered.
+The staffer said he was acting on behalf of others in state government, according to Archer—including “someone who controlled money going to DCNR and someone working in the Pennsylvania governor’s office.”

 The FBI had long refused to explain exactly why it went digging on state-owned land in Elk County in March 2018, saying only in written statements over the years that agents were there for a court-authorized excavation of “what evidence suggested may have been a cultural heritage site.”

-According to the affidavit, the FBI based its request for a seizure warrant partly on work done by a father-son pair of treasure hunters who had made hundreds of trips to the area.
-The duo told authorities they believed they had found the location of the fabled Union gold, which, according to legend, was either lost or stolen on its way to the U.S. Mint in 1863.
+According to the affidavit, the FBI based its request for a seizure warrant partly on the work done by the treasure hunters, who had made hundreds of trips to the area.
+The father-son duo told authorities they believed they had found the location of the fabled Union gold, which—according to legend—was either lost or stolen on its way to the U.S. Mint in Philadelphia in 1863.

 After meeting with the treasure hunters in early 2018, the FBI brought in a contractor with more sophisticated instruments.
 The contractor detected an underground mass that weighed up to nine tons and had the density of gold, the affidavit said.

-Archer wrote that he also spoke with a journalist who had done extensive research on a Civil War-era group called the Knights of the Golden Circle.
+Archer wrote that he also spoke with a journalist, identified as “Person 3,” who had done extensive research on a Civil War-era group called the Knights of the Golden Circle.
 The KGC, Archer wrote, was a secret society of Confederate sympathizers that had purportedly “buried secret caches of weapons, coins, and gold and silver bullion, much of which was stolen from robberies of banks, trains carrying payroll of the Union Army during the Civil War and from northern army military posts, in southern, western and northern states.”

 Archer wasn’t able to confirm the U.S. Mint had actually missed any expected shipments of gold because the Mint did not have records for the Civil War period, the affidavit said.

+The FBI apparently did not indicate to the judge, in writing, what it found at the site, according to the documents unsealed Thursday.
+A spokesperson for the U.S. attorney’s office in Philadelphia said that no such document was filed with the court because the dig came up empty.

-Dennis and Kem Parada, co-owners of the treasure-hunting outfit Finders Keepers, have said they believe the FBI found gold at the site and have pursued legal action to get more information.
+Dennis and Kem Parada, co-owners of the treasure-hunting outfit Finders Keepers, have said they believe the FBI found gold at the site.
+They are seeking thousands of pages of FBI documents about the investigation as well as video files of the dig.

+Their attorney, Bill Cluck, said the court documents revealed Thursday simply raise more questions.

+He noted the warrant, granted by U.S. Magistrate Judge Richard Lloret, gave FBI agents permission to dig from 6 a.m to 10 p.m.
+But residents have told of hearing a backhoe and jackhammer overnight—when the excavation was supposed to have been paused—and seeing a convoy of FBI vehicles, including large armored trucks.

 The FBI assertion of an empty hole is “insulting all the credible people who did this kind of work,” Dennis Parada previously told the AP.
 “It was a slap in the face, really, to think all these people could make that kind of mistake.”